Very good hands-free Bluetooth headset!

 The Jawbone II is about half the size of the original Jawbone I. That is one of the best improvements on this headset over the original.
-The smaller size and reduced weight made this more confortable to wear for longer periods of time.
-On the other hand, the ear buds and ear loops do not really fit the "one-style-fits-all" criteria.
+The smaller size and reduced weight made this more comfortable to wear for longer periods of time.
+On the other hand, the earbuds and earloops do not really fit the “one-style-fits-all” criteria.
 There are still lots of room to improve and Aliph is doing a lot to get feedback from its customers and they are listening.
 So that is a very good thing for any company.

-These Jawbone II headsets have the noise cancellation technology called NoiseAssassin and it works very affectively.
-Jawbone has been able to eliminate real world noise better than any other headset that I have used because it is the only headset that can accurately separate speech from ambient noise.
+These Jawbone II headsets have noise cancellation technology called NoiseAssassin and it works very effectively.
+Jawbone has been able to eliminate real-world noise better than any other headset that I have used because it is the only headset that can accurately separate speech from ambient noise.
 The smaller size also improves comfort and ease of use.
-You can use the headset with or without the ear loops but I wouldn't recommend it.
-You can fully charge it in less than an hour and it will last for hours (depending on the amount use of course).
+You can use the headset with or without the ear loops but I wouldn’t recommend it.
+You can fully charge it in less than an hour and it will last for hours (depending on the amount used of course).

-The ear buds do not fit well enough to stay in your ear for too long and the ear loops do not help all that much to keep it in place.
+The earbuds do not fit well enough to stay in your ear for too long and the ear loops do not help all that much to keep it in place.
 When you have this headset in your ear and you talk or eat or even adjust your jaw, the headset tends to slide out of your ear a little and that makes all the difference in sound quality and volume.
-But fortunately, Aliph did provide their "new fit" ear buds for free (just had to pay $2.99 shipping fee).
+But fortunately, Aliph did provide their “new fit” earbuds for free (just had to pay a $2.99 shipping fee).
 These new ear bus work a lot better and keep the headset in your ear without causing irritation.
 The ear loops do break after fair use.
-The one that fit me the best broke after about 11 months of use which is not bad but the next size is either too big or too small for my ear.
+The one that fits me the best broke after about 11 months of use which is not bad but the next size is either too big or too small for my ear.